ichanmsngkyy/admin_dashboard/README.md

 ***Project: Admin Dashboard***
 ===

-This is the final project of [Intermediate HTML and CSS Course](https://www.theodinproject.com/lessons/intermediate-html-and-css-admin-dashboard) of [The Odin Project] (https://www.theodinproject.com).
+This is the final project of [Intermediate HTML and CSS Course](https://www.theodinproject.com/lessons/intermediate-html-and-css-admin-dashboard) of [The Odin Project](https://www.theodinproject.com).
 The goal is to build a responsive admin page using Grid and Flexbox.

 ***Project Overview***